pyaesone1996/blog/README.md

 ## Blog Platform Application

-This Blog Platform Application is a my first project of using laravel framework with using admin-dashboard UI.
-I believe this project will be an usefulable and supportive for newbie learner.
-I create this blog project,inspired from medium ,this project on going and not complete yet , i will upgrading soon.
-Please test my application , reveiw and discuss me .Thanks
+This Blog Platform Application is my first project using laravel framework and admin-dashboard UI.
+I believe this project will be useful and supportive for newbie learners.
+I created this blog project,inspired from medium ,this project is ongoing and not complete yet , i will upgrade soon.
+Please test my application , review and discuss me .Thanks

 ## Feature